-As at 31 December 2020, the interests in associates represent a 20.0% equity interest in Sea Star International Limited ("Sea Star"), a company incorporated in the BVI in 2015 and 50.0% equity interest in Saike International, a company incorporated in the BVI in July 2014.
-The Group was able to exercise significant influence over Sea Star and Saike International as the Group had the power to participate in the financial and operating policy decisions of the investees but did not have control or joint control over those policies.
-Accordingly, Sea Star and Saike International were regarded as associates of the Group as at 31 December 2020.
+As at 31 December 2022, the interest in associate represent a 20.0% equity interest in Sea Star International Limited ("Sea Star"), a company incorporated in the BVI in 2015.
+The Group was able to exercise significant influence over Sea Star as the Group had the power to participate in the financial and operating policy decisions of the investees but did not have control or joint control over those policies.
+Accordingly, Sea Star were regarded as associate of the Group as at 31 December 2022.